-Use Case 2-Implement and Execute Response Plan is a highly complex event which we can only treat in a cursory manner here.
+Use Case 2-Implement and Execute Response Plan is a highly complex event which can only be treated in a cursory manner here.
 However, even this most basic examination serves to highlight the pervasiveness of geospatial elements throughout the activity.
 Emergency Response is the main business sub-function in operation.
-In Scenario 2.1 we see a need to determine the current status and location of resources, which would be aided by geospatial query support by the Logistics Management sub-function of the Supply Chain Management line of business.
+In Scenario 2.1 there is a need to determine the current status and location of resources, which would be aided by geospatial query support by the Logistics Management sub-function of the Supply Chain Management line of business.